Way of the Li Family: Shenxian zhuan

 The Li Babai hagiography says Li "Eight Hundred" was also a native of Shu, and usually lived secluded in the mountains but sometimes appeared in the markets.
 Most of Li Babai's account centers around testing his future disciple Tang Gongfang (唐公房) to determine if he was worthy of teaching.
 Li disguised himself and took a job as Tang's servant, proving himself a diligent worker.
 When Li pretended to be sick and near death, Tang hired a doctor and spent "several hundred thousand" pieces of cash trying to heal his servant, who had "disgusting sores [that] oozed blood and pus, and no one could bear to go near him."
 Tang told Li he did not regret hiring the expensive doctor and asked if he could do anything else.
 Li responded, "My ulcers will not be cured unless someone licks them.
 That should work."
 Tang sent in three maidservants to lick his sores but that did not help his condition.
 Li then said, "The maidservants' licking has not cured me.
 But I can be cured if you will do it yourself", so Tang licked his skin without any effect.
 Li then said that it would be most beneficial to have Tang's wife lick him, which Tang ordered her to do.
 Finally, Li declared that his ulcers would heal if he could bathe in thirty hu (斛) of fine liquor.
 Tang poured it in a large tub, Li bathed in the liquor, and the sores suddenly healed.
 "His body resembled congealed fat [ningzhi 凝脂 "smooth, soft, and creamy skin"] and he bore no trace of illness".
 Li revealed to Tang that he was a transcendent, and had been testing him to see if he would make a suitable disciple.
 Li then instructed Tang, his wife, and the three maidservants to bathe in the remaining liquor, "they all reverted to youth, their countenances perfect and pleasing."
 Afterward, he transmitted a scripture on Daoist elixirs to Tang who entered the mountains to prepare the drug of immortality.
-"When it was complete, he ingested it and departed as a transcendent." (tr.
-Campany 2002: 215-216).
+"When it was complete, he ingested it and departed as a transcendent."